 Step 5: Develop Strategies with a TOWS Analysis

-The TOWS framework helps you turn your SWOT analysis into an action plan by matching internal and external factors:
+The TOWS framework helps you turn your SWOT analysis into an action plan by matching internal and external factors.
+These strategies often require balancing long-term initiatives like brand awareness with immediate demand generation—a strategic tension that TOWS analysis can help you navigate:

 Frequently Asked Questions (FAQs)